arghadasofficial/paper-wallpapers-data/README.md

-# paper-wallpapers-data
+# 🖼️ paper-wallpapers-data

-Public JSON feed for wallpapers and categories used by the Paper Android app — clean, fast, and API-free.
+This repository serves as a **static content source** for the [Paper Android Wallpaper App](https://github.com/arghadasofficial/paper-android).
+It contains organized JSON files for wallpaper categories and their respective image data — enabling the app to function without relying on external APIs.

+---